-For PSERS as of June 30, 2023, the employer net pension liability was \$44.5 billion while plan fiduciary net position as a percentage of the total pension liability was 61.85 percent.
-For PSERS as of June 30, 2022 and 2021, the employer net pension liability was \$44.5 billion and \$41.1 billion, respectively, while plan fiduciary net position as a percentage of the total pension liability was 61.34 percent and 63.67 percent, respectively.
+For PSERS as of June 30, 2024, the employer net pension liability was \$41.9 billion while plan fiduciary net position as a percentage of the total pension liability was 64.63 percent.
+For PSERS as of June 30, 2023 and 2022, the employer net pension liability was \$44.5 billion and \$44.5 billion, respectively, while plan fiduciary net position as a percentage of the total pension liability was 61.85 percent and 61.34 percent, respectively.

-Over the past 7 years the longer-term trend of the employer net pension liability has decreased from \$49.6 billion to \$44.5 billion, and the plan fiduciary net position as a percentage of total pension liability has increased from 50.14 percent to 61.85 percent over the same time period.
+Over the past 9 years the longer-term trend of the employer net pension liability has decreased from \$49.6 billion to \$41.9 billion, and the plan fiduciary net position as a percentage of total pension liability has increased from 50.14 percent to 64.63 percent over the same time period.
 For PSERS as of June 30, 2023 and 2022, actuarially determined contribution (ADC) and contributions in relation to the ADC were both \$5,237 million and \$4,986 million, respectively.

 SERS is the administrator of a cost-sharing multiple-employer defined benefit pension plan and reports required items per GASB 67 in Notes to Financial Statements as well as in Required Supplementary Information starting with its 2014 Annual Comprehensive Financial Report.
 SERS implemented GASB 67 as of December 31, 2014, but also retroactively reported as of December 31, 2013.
-For SERS as of December 31, 2023 and 2022, net pension liability was \$19.4 billion and \$21.0 billion, respectively, while plan fiduciary net position as a percentage of the total pension liability was 65.3 percent and 61.5 percent, respectively.
-For SERS as of December 31, 2023 and 2022, actuarially determined contributions (ADC) and contributions in relation to the ADC were both \$2.2 billion and \$2.1 billion, respectively.
-For SERS as of December 31, 2021, actuarially determined contributions are \$2.1 billion and contributions in relation to ADC are \$2.9 billion.
-Actual contributions for 2021 include the \$825 million lump sum payment received from the Pennsylvania State System of Higher Education as indicated in footnote (c) of Table 24.
+The actuarial report for the fiscal year ended December 31, 2024 is not yet available.
+It is expected to be delivered on or before July 2025 and will be available on the SERS website referenced above under Actuarial Reports.
+As of December 31, 2023, net pension liability was \$19.4 billion, while plan fiduciary net position as a percentage of the total pension liability was 65.3 percent.
+As of December 31, 2022 and 2021, net pension liability was \$21.0 billion and \$12.7 billion, respectively, while plan fiduciary net position as a percentage of the total pension liability was 61.5 percent and 76.0 percent, respectively.
+Actuarially determined contributions (ADC) and contributions in relation to the ADC were both \$2.3 billion as of December 31, 2024.
+As of December 31, 2023, actuarially determined contributions (ADC) and contributions in relation to the ADC were both \$2.2 billion.
+As of December 31, 2022, actuarially determined contributions (ADC) and contributions (ADC) were \$2.1 billion and contributions in relation to ADC were \$2.9 billion.
+Actual contributions for 2021 included the \$825 million lump sum payment received from the Pennsylvania State System of Higher Education as indicated in footnote (c) of Table 24.
+As of December 31, 2020, actuarially determined contributions (ADC) were \$2.2 billion and contributions in relation to the ADC were \$3.2 billion.
+Actual contributions for 2020 included the \$1.06 billion lump sum payment received from Penn State University as indicated in footnote (d) of Table 24.